rdlauer/articles/blues/starnote-sms/starnote-sms.md

 ### Starnote Hardware

 As of today, there are two variants of the Starnote.
-Since satellite service with Skylo only requires usage of cellular LTE antennas, one variant is longer and includes onboard LTE and GPS/GNSS antennas from [Ignion](https://ignion.io/).
-The other includes u.FL connectors for using your own external LTE and GPS/GNSS antennas:
+One variant is taller and includes onboard LTE and GPS/GNSS antennas from [Ignion](https://ignion.io/).
+The other includes u.FL connectors for using your own external LTE and GPS/GNSS antennas. **Satellite service with Skylo only requires usage of cellular LTE antennas!**

 ![image of both starnote variants](both-starnotes.png)

-In addition, to make it easier to use Starnote and incorporate it in a design that's using a Notecard, Blues offers a new Notecarrier called the Notecarrier XS.
-With a slot for the Starnote and another slot for a cellular, Wi-Fi, or Cell+WiFi Notecard, it's certainly the easiest way to get started with Starnote (though you can also use the 6-pin connector on the front of the Starnote!).
+To make it easier to use Starnote and incorporate it in a design that's using a Notecard, Blues offers a new Notecarrier for $15 called the [Notecarrier XS](https://shop.blues.com/products/notecarrier-xs).
+With a slot for the Starnote and another slot for a cellular, Wi-Fi, or Cell+WiFi Notecard, it's certainly the easiest way to get started with Starnote (though you can also use the 6-pin connector on the front of the Starnote).

 ![blues notecarrier xs](notecarrier-xs.png)